manticoresoftware/manticoresearch/manual/Node_info_and_management/Profiling/Query_plan.md

 <!-- end -->

 See also [EXPLAIN QUERY](../../Searching/Full_text_matching/Profiling.md#Profiling-without-running-a-query).
 It displays the execution tree of a full-text query **without actually executing the query**.
+Note that when using `SHOW PLAN` after a query to a real-time table, the result will be based on a random disk/RAM chunk.
+Therefore, if you have recently modified the table's tokenization settings, or if the chunks vary significantly in terms of dictionaries, etc., you might not get the result you are expecting.
+Take this into account and consider using `EXPLAIN QUERY` as well.

 ## JSON result set notes